 Your provider will perform simple screening tests.
-These should include a health history and questionnaire, voice recognition testing, a tuning fork test or tones through head phones.
+These should include a health history and questionnaire, voice recognition testing, a tuning fork test, or tones through headphones.
 Your provider may refer you to a hearing specialist who will perform more thorough testing to more exactly measure your hearing.

 Hearing specialists are licensed health care professionals who evaluate, diagnose, treat and manage hearing loss and balance disorders in both adults and children.
-Hearing specialists can determine the type of your hearing loss and the degree.
+Hearing specialists can determine your type of hearing loss and the degree.
 You may also schedule a hearing exam directly with a hearing specialist.
 Call your insurance company first to see if you need a referral and if your audiology visit will be covered.

 What do hearing tests measure?

 Audiometry examination tests your ability to hear various sounds based on their intensity (loudness) and tone (speed of sound wave vibrations).
 You hear when sound waves stimulate the nerves in the inner ear, which then travel along the nerve pathways to the brain to interpret.